-Many people living with fibromyalgia can trace their symptoms back to a particularly traumatic event such as a car accident or injury.
+Many people living with fibromyalgia can trace their symptoms back to a particularly traumatic event such as a car accident or injury an din these cases they may want to get in contact with the Chiropractor Miranda.
 Others have experienced short or long term emotional, sexual or physical trauma as a child or adult.

 Understanding the link with trauma may help bring some relief.